Shyft-to/example-projects/example-projects-on-FTs/list-all-tokens-from-wallet/README.md

 Feel free to clone our code and contribute to our community.

-If ypu liked this, you can learn more about SHYFT APIs in our [API Documentation](https://docs.shyft.to/).
+If you liked this, you can learn more about SHYFT APIs in our [API Documentation](https://docs.shyft.to/).

 You can view a more refined version of this project [here](https://solana-fungible-tokens-project.vercel.app/).